Canadian Regulations for Travel Agencies in a Nutshell

 TICO logo

 Travel agents in Ontario, Canada, you’re the most highly restricted.
-The first thing you need to know is that there is a difference between the Travel Industry Council of Ontario (TICO) Education Standards Exam (or the TICO exam) and being a TICO registered travel agency.
+The first thing you need to know is the difference between the Travel Industry Council of Ontario (TICO) Education Standards Exam (or the TICO exam) and being a TICO-registered travel agency.

 That's right Ontario travel agencies, you need two parts to be compliant: